EnsembleUI/ensemble_docs/pages/actions/play-audio.md

 # playAudio

-playAudio action allows users to play a given audio file either from url or from assets.
-It requires a unique id passed to it so that the audio can be referrenced in future.
-It has parameters like `source`, `volumne`, `balance` and `position`.
+The playAudio action allows users to play a given audio file from a URL or asset.
+It requires a unique ID passed to it so that the audio can be referenced.

 ### Properties